ardoq/rxbeach/docs/roadmap.md

 ### State streams and Derived streams
  - Should be implemented as composable as possible, probably as stream operators, and then maybe with some util functions to "kickstart" them
+ - Need to figure out how to deal with namespaced state streams

 ### Subscribing react views to streams
  - Functional first, with hook
  - Strictly typed HOC
+ - Needs to create instances of namespaced state streams

 ### Serializing
  - Motivation is to support child windows, serializing the app state, maybe have